 Sadly, for portable devices that spend most of their life plugged into a charger (impossible to avoid when using an external monitor), Apple keeps the device at 100% charge which drastically accelerates ageing of the battery.

 Apple offers a feature called Optimised Battery Charging which is designed to somewhat combat this problem by holding the battery at 80% until a full charge is required.
 However, this feature simply doesn’t work for machines that spend extended periods of time connected to a charger.
 In my case, only very occasionally have I seen the charge held at 80%.
 Most of the time the charge is held at 100% despite not once in its entire lifetime has my machine ever required a fully charged battery.
 My armchair guess is that without a charging routine, the algorithm gets confused and errs on the side of caution by giving the device a full charge.
 I’ve found Optimised Battery Charging only works with consistent charge/discharge cycles, for example a phone that’s put on charge at the same time every night.
-Again, this just isn’t possible if you’re using a portable machine like a desktop which is virtually every software engineer I know.
+Again, this just isn’t possible if you’re using a portable machine as a desktop which is virtually every software engineer I know.

 Most laptop manufacturers – as well as many smartphone manufacturers – allow the user to set a maximum charge percentage which the device will not exceed even if left on the charger for extended periods of time.
 If the user doesn’t need the full capacity of the battery, lowering the maximum charge percentage can drastically improve its life; reducing the maximum charge to 80% results in 2-3x increase in longevity .
 Apple on the other hand offers no such option, instead opting for Optimised Battery Charging which delays – but doesn’t prevent – the battery from reaching high charge levels and requires extremely specific and consistent user behaviour to function at all.

 This is where AlDente comes in.
 AlDente allows the user to set maximum charge and drift percentages, as well as the ability to discharge and calibrate (which can cycle the battery while plugged in).
 I’ve been using this app for a few months now and it works great, probably the best $30 I’ve ever spent.
 My only regret is not purchasing it sooner.
 When applied to a new device, AlDente should be able to prolong the battery to the point that it outlasts the device.
-AlDente works on both Intel and Apple silicone Macs.
+AlDente works on both Intel and Apple silicon Macs.